Radiofrequency Ablation

 - Pre-cancerous cells associated with Barrett's esophagus.

-You may need to have a CT scan or MRI to determine if RFA is the right treatment for your tumor.
+You may need to have a CT scan or MRI to see if RFA is the right treatment for your tumor.
 In some cases, the tumor may be too large or there may be too many tumors, so RFA would not work well.
-In the case of liver RFA, your liver function will need to be checked with blood tests before the procedure.
+In the case of liver RFA, your liver function must be checked with blood tests before the procedure.
+Your care team will help you decide if RFA is right for you.

 How will RFA help me?

 In most cases, RFA is a palliative treatment.
-Palliative means that it is used to help with pain or to relieve other symptoms, to improve your quality of life, and not to cure your cancer.
+Palliative means that it is used to help with pain or to relieve other symptoms to improve your quality of life.
+Palliative treatment is not meant to cure your cancer.
 For example, it can be used to shrink a tumor blocking the flow of bile that is causing jaundice (yellowing of the skin and eyes).
 RFA can be used to lessen pain from bone metastases.
 For some types of cancer, RFA is a treatment that can improve survival.

 This diagram shows a liver tumor being treated with RFA.